est4ever/NPU_Project/README.md

    - External backend: configure `registry\backends_registry.json` with `type: "external"` and your `entrypoint`
 3. Initialize with `.\portable_setup.ps1` (or copy `registry/*.example.json` to `registry/*.json`)
 4. Launch with `.\start_app.ps1`

+What this means:
+- Most flexible path (you assemble runtime/backends yourself)
+- If you use the built-in backend from source, developer dependencies may be required
+- If you use external backend only, OpenVINO is optional (depends on that backend)

 ### Optional installer flags